Fredpeperoni/SynergyPrediction/README.md

 # SynergyPrediction
-Using molcular ML to predict synergy scores for drug combination treatments discovery
+Using molecular ML to predict synergy scores between small molecules in cells for drug combination treatments discovery